 I was 13 that summer.
 I don’t remember hearing about Vivian, despite the killing taking place in my hometown.
 I don’t remember any conversation at home, at school, or with my friends about Vivian’s death.
 I don’t remember anyone explaining why this happened or how the trial of the police officer resulted in acquittal.

 Vivian’s mother had a mental breakdown.
 Vivian’s younger sister became the caretaker of the even younger children.
-No one ever talked about these facts either.
+I don’t remember anyone talking about this either.

-Our experience impacts our perspective.
-A classmate named Francene was the sole black child in my junior high school.
-My limited life experiences left me blind to the depth and breadth of injustice King sought for us to see.
+My classmate named Francene was the sole black child in my junior high school at the time Vivian was shot down.
+My white privilege left me blind to any true understanding of the depth and breadth of injustice in many forms that King sought for us to see.

-If we live a life sheltered from hatred and violence, it can be easy to think the work of creating peace and justice in our community is not ours.
+If we live a life sheltered from hatred and violence, creating peace and justice in our community may not feel like a mandate.
 Other than reading The Diary of Anne Frank as a girl, I was oblivious to the enduring legacy of anti-Semitism until I was in law school.
-A 2018 survey revealed that 66% of millennials could not identify Auschwitz as a concentration camp, despite a over a million Jews having been led there to die.
+A 2018 survey revealed that 66% of millennials could not identify Auschwitz as a concentration camp, despite over a million Jews having been led there to die.

 So how do we honor the legacy of Martin Luther King, Jr. if the importance of his message seems distant from our lives?
 While not all of us are born to be activists or advocates, King gave us a path.
 And like all paths we take, we start where we are and take the next step.
 Here are some possibilities:

 Start learning.
 Start speaking up.
 When you hear that joke that isn’t okay.
 When you see that there is not a single person of color included.
 When you see your employer is not living up to its pledge to diversity.
 Each of us has a voice, and opportunities abound.